martinfrances107/rust_d3_geo/README.md

 ## Current Status

+Not all projections have been implemented and there are number of known bugs that I am activley working on.
 The majority of the library has been ported along with the associated tests.
 The aim is to eventaully release a "1.0" version. but at the moment is this alpha grade software.

 <br/>